Luis (letter)

 Luis (ᚂ) is the second letter (Irish "letter": sing.fid, pl.feda) of the Ogham alphabet, derived either from luise "flame" or from lus "herb".
-Its Proto-Indo-European root was either *leuk- 'to shine' or *leudh- 'to grow'.
-Its phonetic value is [l].
+Its Proto-Indo-European root was either lewk- 'to shine' or h₁lewdʰ- 'to grow'.
+Its phonetic value is /[l]/.
 If the letter name follows the same pattern as ruise to ruis, it is likely that the letter was originally named from luise, though different kennings point to both meanings.

 Interpretation

-Although the non-arboreal primary meanings of this letter name are well established, one of the arboreal glosses for this name in the Auraicept na n-Éces is cairtheand "mountain-ash", i.e. "rowan" (Modern Irish caorthann).
+Although the non-arboreal primary meanings of this letter name are well established, one of the arboreal glosses for this name in the Auraicept na n-Éces is cairtheand "mountain-ash", i.e. "rowan" (caorthann).
 The associated verse is : lí súla "lustre of eye" (from the Bríatharogam Morann mic Moín).
 The Auraincept interprets this as "delightful to the eye is luis, i.e. rowan, owing to the beauty of its berries".

 However, the other two primary Bríatharogaim do not easily fit this arboreal association.
 While this kenning may be based on the association with luise ("flame") due to the bright berries, the other kennings are likely based on the association with lus ("herb, plant"), hence food for cattle.
 In line with these kennings, the elm tree (Old Irish lem) is another arboreal gloss for luis from the Auraicept: "Cara ceathra, friend of cattle, to wit, elm.
 Cara, to wit, dear to the cattle is the elm for its bloom and for down".